 MindUp, created by The Hawn Foundation, is a comprehensive program that fosters social and emotional awareness, enhances psychological well-being, and promotes academic success.
 Students gain knowledge and strategies that will enable them to become self-regulated learners.
 MindUp lessons about the brain and how it functions give students insight into their own minds and behaviours, as well as others around them.

 “Mindfulness is using your brain to make the best choice that you can.”

 ~ Grade 3 student, CGS

 CGS staff also incorporate yoga into their classroom routines.
-Learning tools like fidgets, stand up desks, an in-class exercise bike,
+Learning tools like fidgets, exercise bands, stand up desks, an in-class exercise bicycle,

 bungie cords around chair legs and 'wobbly' cushions to sit on, all help regulate student energies in the classroom.

 Over the last few years at CGS we have taken some big steps forward in integrating technology into our classrooms.
 As a result of the fundraising efforts of the CGS parent body and The CGS Foundation the school has acquired SMART Boards for every classroom and a beautiful new Mac computer lab.
 This amazing new lab is in addition to our iPads and Mac laptops that are available to all of our students throughout the day.

 Clubs are offered every term at no additional cost to parents and are run by CGS staff.
 Clubs vary and are held before and after school or during lunch hour.

 Cross Country is on the schedule every fall and Track and Field is a staple in the third term.
 Principal’s Club is offered every term.
 Past clubs include Computer Skills, Lego Robotics, Floor Hockey, Building Club and Puppet Making.
 Students are encouraged to attend at least one club per term.